South Australian House of Assembly

-The House of Assembly, or lower house, is one of the two chambers of the Parliament of South Australia.
-The other is the Legislative Council.
-It sits in Parliament House in the state capital, Adelaide.
+The House of Assembly is the lower house of the bicameral Parliament of South Australia, the upper house being the Legislative Council.

 Overview

 The House of Assembly was created in 1857, when South Australia attained self-government.
 The development of an elected legislature — although only men could vote — marked a significant change from the prior system, where legislative power was in the hands of the Governor and the Legislative Council, which was appointed by the Governor.

 In 1895, the House of Assembly granted women the right to vote and stand for election to the legislature.
 South Australia was the second place in the world to do so after New Zealand in 1893, and the first to allow women to stand for election.
 (The first woman candidates for the South Australia Assembly ran in 1918 general election, in Adelaide and Sturt.)

-From 1857 to 1933, the House of Assembly was elected from multi-member districts, commonly known as "seats," with each district returning between one and six members.
-The size of the Assembly varied during this time—36 members from 1857 to 1875, 46 members from 1875 to 1884, 52 members from 1884 to 1890, 54 members from 1890 to 1902, 42 members from 1902 to 1912, 40 members from 1912 to 1915, and 46 members from 1915 to 1938.
+From 1857 to 1933, the House of Assembly was elected from multi-member districts, commonly known as "seats", with each district returning between one and six members.
+The size of the Assembly varied during this time—36 members from 1857 to 1875, 46 members from 1875 to 1884, 52 members from 1884 to 1890, 54 members from 1890 to 1902, 42 members from 1902 to 1912, 40 members from 1912 to 1915 after the Northern Territory was ceded to federal administration, and 46 members from 1915 to 1938.
 In 1938, the Assembly was reduced to 39 members, elected from single-member districts.

 The House of Assembly has had 47 members since the 1970 election, elected from single-member districts: currently 34 in the Adelaide metropolitan area and 13 in rural areas.
 These seats are intended to represent approximately the same population in each electorate.
 Voting is by Instant-runoff voting and preferential voting with complete preference allocation, as with the equivalent federal chamber, the Australian House of Representatives.
 All members face re-election approximately every four years.
 The most recent election was held on 19 March 2022.

 The House is presided over by a Speaker, who, as of the passage of the Constitution (Independent Speaker) Amendment Act 2021, is constitutionally banned from being a member of a registered political party outside of a "relevant election period".